Master network analysis with our Wireshark Tutorial and Cheat Sheet.

 After running an initial capture you will see the standard layout and the packet details that can be viewed through the interface.

-The filters are easy to read and self explanatory.
-You simply enter these expressions into the filter bar (or on the command line if using tshark).
+The filters are easy to read and self-explanatory.
+You enter these expressions into the filter bar (or on the command line if using tshark).
 A primary benefit of the filters is to remove the noise (traffic you don't want to see).
-As can be seen here you can filter on MAC address, IP address, Subnet or protocol.
-The easiest filter is to simply type
+As seen here, you can filter on MAC address, IP address, Subnet or protocol.
+The easiest filter is to type

-http into the filter bar, only HTTP (tcp port 80) traffic will now be shown.
+http into the filter bar.
+The results will now only show HTTP (tcp port 80) traffic.